yanjiun68/HybridSMLC/modification_01.md

 1. Filename is `modification_01.md`.
 2. Location is workspace root beside `DETAILED_SETUP_AND_MONITORING.md`.
 3. Content includes both detailed plan and command summary (as requested).

+## Fail Cases
+1. Make sure conda is deactivated and the system uses system python rather than conda python.
+2.